Insanim/hello-world/README.md

 # hello-world
-Learnig hot to use github
+Learnig how to use github.

+It is the right readme file